ankitydvmind24/medplum/README.md

 weewew
 That being said, this codebase isnefefer't your typical open-source project because it's not a library or package with a limited scope -- it's our entire product.
-Our [Contributing documentation](https://medplum.com/docs/contributing) has all the information you need to get started.
+Our [Contributing documentation](https://medplum.com/docs/contributing) has all the information you need to greferet started.

 ### Ground Rulesewew
 hello